Schlampig/QANet/README.md

 ## TODO
 - [x] Simplize the code in model.py, layer.py, utils.py, main.py
-- [ ] Add prepare.py for training and testing DuReader Dataset
+- [x] Add prepare.py for training and testing DuReader-based Dataset
+- [ ] Train and test a weak baseline
-- [ ] Train and test the model
+- [ ] Train and test a strong baseline
+- [ ] Run a demo on a special domain